-- Reassign ownership. - Change user and group permissions for the data collection or dashboard. - Remove a user's permissions - Modify or delete the data collection or dashboard. - Change the name of the data collection or dashboard.
+- Reassign ownership. - Change user and group permissions for the data collection, dashboard, or investigation. - Remove a user's permissions. - Modify or delete the data collection, dashboard, or investigation. - Change the name of the data collection, dashboard, or investigation. - Pin an investigation to the Investigations menu.